Skip to content

 Practical notes

-Keep payloads search-oriented
+Keep documents search-oriented

 • matching